A Plug-and-Play Method for Guided Multi-contrast MRI Reconstruction based on Content/Style Modeling: Discussion

-In terms of training data requirements, PnP-CoSMo can make use of the larger amounts of the available image-domain data and can be applied to situations where end-to-end methods are infeasible.
-In situations where end-to-end methods are indeed feasible, such as in our NYU fastMRI benchmark (Section \ref{results:nyu_benchmark}), PnP-CoSMo was often superior to state-of-the-art methods in terms of both metrics and visual quality, especially at higher accelerations, e.g. at $R$=5 with a difference of 0.01 SSIM, 0.04 HaarPSI, and 0.02 DISTS on average over MC-VarNet in Task-1 and of 0.01 SSIM, 0.08 HaarPSI, and 0.04 DISTS in Task-2.
-Additionally, PnP-CoSMo is, by design, immune to cross-contrast distribution shifts as opposed to end-to-end methods, which was demonstrated, e.g. in comparison with MC-VarNet which suffered a difference of up to 0.10 SSIM, 0.17 HaarPSI, and 0.06 DISTS on average when applied on out-of-distribution tasks.
-Moreover, unpaired image-domain pre-training of the content/style model boosts the practical applicability of PnP-CoSMo, e.g. in the case of LUMC-TRA where the T1W/T2W data imbalance was considerable.
-In our LUMC multi-coil benchmark, we limited our baselines to those algorithms that were feasible given the data constraint.
-As future work, a more comprehensive study should be conducted with a broader range of methods and evaluation criteria, e.g. comparing generalizability across accelerations and sampling patterns with multi-contrast unrolled networks, given a fixed budget of paired training data.
-Contrary to the training stage, we strictly assumed the spatial alignment of the reference and target images in the reconstruction stage.
-The CR module, which can implicitly correct minor registration errors, would likely break down at the typically observed levels of patient motion.
+In terms of training data requirements, PnP-CoSMo can utilize larger amounts of available image-domain data and is applicable in situations where end-to-end methods are infeasible.
+In cases where end-to-end methods are indeed feasible, PnP-CoSMo is a competitive alternative with superior generalizability.
+In our NYU fastMRI benchmark (Section \ref{results:nyu_benchmark}), PnP-CoSMo was equivalent or superior to state-of-the-art unguided (MoDL) and guided (MC-VarNet and MTrans) networks in terms of numerical metrics and perceptual quality, especially at higher accelerations, e.g., at $R$=5 with a difference of 0.01 SSIM, 0.04 HaarPSI, and 0.02 DISTS on average over MC-VarNet in Task-1 and of 0.01 SSIM, 0.08 HaarPSI, and 0.04 DISTS in Task-2, despite PnP-CoSMo \textit{completely ignoring the k-space training data and not being explicitly optimized for any reconstruction task in the training phase}.
+Additionally, PnP-CoSMo is, by design, immune to cross-contrast distribution shifts as opposed to end-to-end methods.
+This was demonstrated, e.g., in comparison with MC-VarNet, which suffered a difference of up to 0.10 SSIM, 0.17 HaarPSI, and 0.06 DISTS on average when applied on out-of-distribution tasks.
+Compared to other plug-and-play methods, which share a similar decoupled design pattern and the image-only training data requirement as PnP-CoSMo, our method produced sharper and higher-fidelity reconstructions, e.g., with a maximum difference of 0.05 SSIM, 0.13 HaarPSI, and 0.03 DISTS on average over PROSIT in Task-1 and of 0.03 SSIM, 0.10 HaarPSI, and 0.02 DISTS in Task-2.
+Moreover, the \textit{unpaired} image-domain pre-training of the content/style model expands the practical applicability of PnP-CoSMo, e.g., in the case of LUMC-TRA, where the T1W/T2W image data imbalance was considerable (Table \ref{tab:lumc_splits}).
+In our LUMC multi-coil benchmark, where no raw k-space data was available for training, we limited our baselines to feasible algorithms given the data constraint.
+As future work, a more comprehensive study should be conducted with a broader range of methods and evaluation criteria, e.g., comparing generalizability across accelerations and sampling patterns with multi-contrast unrolled networks, given a fixed budget of paired training data.
+Contrary to the training stage, we strictly assumed spatially aligned reference images available in the reconstruction stage.
+The CR module, which can implicitly correct minor registration errors (as shown in Section \ref{results:sim_cr_analyses}), would likely break down at the empirically observed levels of patient motion.
 A potential solution is to incorporate an online registration step to explicitly and efficiently correct for arbitrary inter-scan motion, thereby further improving practical applicability.